What is a self-employed personal loan?

 Do I need to apply for a low doc loan?

-Low doc loans can be a useful resource for self-employed people who may not otherwise be approved for a standard personal loan.
-This is because they require less documentation than traditional loans, which means a quicker and easier application process.
+Low doc loans can be a useful resource for self-employed people who may not be approved for a standard personal loan.
+They require less documentation than traditional loans, which means a quicker and easier application process.
 So, if you struggle to prove your income or assets, you may find it easier to be approved for one of these loans.

 What documentation do I need?